Last Updated on July 19, 2021 by Rat Race Running

 When I was just starting to earn, it was challenging to create a budget.
 I had to get my priorities straight.

-Besides my regular expenses, I was also paying for my sister’s rent while she was reviewing for her board exam.
+Besides my regular expenses, I was also paying for my sister’s rent while reviewing for her board exam.

 It was challenging to have some extra to invest in.
 That is how I applied the principle of living below my means.

-Some people may say that I was depriving myself, but in my head, I just don’t want to deny my future self.
+Some people may say that I was depriving myself, but I just don’t want to deny my future self in my head.

 It is better to sacrifice a little bit now because things will get easier eventually.